jackyliang/Drexel-Shaft-Protection/README.md

 	***Note:*** *You can only add maximum 10 CRNs at a time and you MUST follow this exact template*

+		# Template for info.json
+		# Save this in the same directory as add.py
 		{
 		    "username":"Your Drexel username",
 		    "password":"Your Drexel password",